 Yes! ice cream cake will melt!
 Serve quickly after slicing and put it back in the freezer promptly after serving.

-We love to frost ice cream cakes with whipped cream or whipped topping.
+We love to frost ice cream cakes with sweetened whipped cream or whipped topping.
 It's light and refreshing, is glides on easily, and it looks so professional.

 Storage Tips